microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 }
 ```

-Because [SolidColorBrush.Color](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.SolidColorBrush.Color) is marked as the [ContentProperty] (and because a Color can be created from a string), you can write this short-hand Xaml
+Because [SolidColorBrush.Color](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.SolidColorBrush.Color) is marked as the [ContentProperty] (and because a Color can be created from a string), you've always been able to write this short-hand Xaml:

 ```xml
 <SolidColorBrush>Red</SolidColorBrush>
 ```

-If it weren't for the [ContentProperty] on SolidColorBrush, you'd have to use the full syntax (and that's still valid to use if you prefer):
+If it weren't for the [ContentProperty] on SolidColorBrush, you'd have to use the equivalent full syntax (and that's still valid to use if you prefer):

 ```xml
 <SolidColorBrush>